Southern right whale dolphin: New Zealand

 The first recorded photographs of the species globally, were from a stranding of three individuals in New Zealand in 1952, which were apparently rescued.
 Since then there have been a number of strandings around the country, including seven events between 1970 and 1981 and a mass stranding of 75 individuals occurred at the Chatham In 1988.
 More recently a stranding of a single animal occurred at Mahia Beach, North Island in April 2020 which was euthanised by the Department of Conservation.
-The northernmost record of a stranding in New Zealand was of a ~200 cm long male at Whananaki (35° 31’S, 174° 28’), Northland, in November 1979.
+The northernmost record of a stranding in New Zealand was of a ~200 cm long male at Whananaki (35° 31'S, 174° 28'), Northland, in November 1979.

-Southern right whale dolphins are occasionally observed off the coast of Kaikoura, on the eastern coast of South Island, typically in groups of 50-200, although larger groups of >500 are also encountered.
+Southern right whale dolphins are occasionally observed off the coast of Kaikōura, on the eastern coast of South Island, typically in groups of 50–200, although larger groups of >500 are also encountered.
 In 1967, research showed that the species could also be found off-shore from the Chatham, Bounty and Antipodes Islands (approximately 43-57°S, 168-158°E) between January and March.

 Behavior

 Social

 Southern right whale dolphins are generally gregarious and have been documented in aggregations of more than 1000 individuals although small groups of one to 10 have also been reported.
 Mean group size estimates differ and range between 52 and 368 off northern Chile, however, they typically live in groups of 100-200 individuals.
 Pods of just a few animals have also been observed, often associated with other cetacean species.
 Mixed groups with Dusky dolphins (Lagenorhynchus obscurus) appear common in the southern Atlantic and have occasionally been reported in New-Zealand, off Southwest Africa and along the coast of southern Chile.
 They have been observed to intermix freely with pilot whales (Globicephala spp.) and in Chile, associations with common dolphins (Delphinus delphis) have been reported.
 Along their range they have also occasionally been sighted with hourglass dolphins (Lagenorhynchus cruciger), common bottlenose dolphins (Tursiops truncatus) and fin whales (Balaenoptera physalus).

-Four basic herd configuration types have been reported and conform to the types described for the northern right whale dolphin: (1) Densely packed schools, without identifiable subgroups; (2) herds of scattered subgroups of various sizes; (3) V-shaped herds; and (4) herds in ‘’chorus line’’ formation.
+Four basic herd configuration types have been reported and conform to the types described for the northern right whale dolphin: (1) Densely packed schools, without identifiable subgroups; (2) herds of scattered subgroups of various sizes; (3) V-shaped herds; and (4) herds in chorus line formation.
 Their movement is very graceful and they often move by leaping out of the water continuously.
-When they swim slowly, they expose only a small area of the head and back while surfacing to breath.
-When travelling at higher speeds they have been observed to either (1) swim just below the surface, surfacing briefly to breath and then submerge or (2) swim rapidly at the surface, performing low-angle leaps covering much surface distance.
+When they swim slowly, they expose only a small area of the head and back while surfacing to breathe.
+When travelling at higher speeds they have been observed to either (1) swim just below the surface, surfacing briefly to breathe and then submerge or (2) swim rapidly at the surface, performing low-angle leaps covering much surface distance.
 Breaching, belly-flopping, side-slapping, and lob-tailing (slapping the flukes on the water surface) have been witnessed.
 Some groups will avoid boats, whereas others approach and possibly bow-ride.
 Few direct speed measurements at sea exist but swimming speed has been reported to be 22 km/h.